Georges René Le Peley de Pléville: Seven Years' War

-Governor of the port of Marseilles
+Governor of the port of Marseille

-Returning to France, he was taken on by the harbour of Marseilles as its harbour-captain.
+Returning to France, he was taken on by the harbour of Marseille as its harbour-captain.
 The English frigate Alarm, battered by a storm in the evening of 1 May 1770, ran aground on the coast of Provence amongst boulders, and was in imminent danger of breaking up.
 This event gave Pléville the chance to deploy his nautical knowledge, his self-control and his courage.
 Told of the danger the ship was in, he quickly mustered the harbour pilots, surrounded himself with the bravest sailors he could find, and at their head rushed to the relief of the English, while confronting the perils of the sea in the darkest time of a stormy night.
 He moored himself to a grelin, slid alongside the boulders, reached on board the frigate with his wooden leg, and took command of it.
 The ship had already almost heeled over many times, and began to run aground.
-Pléville ordered a manoeuvre that got it afloat again and brought it into harbour at Marseilles.
-This frigate was commanded by captain John Jervis, who later became a British admiral and was awarded the title of Earl of St Vincent for destroying the Spanish fleet at the cape of that name in 1797. de Pléville's fearless devotion and dignity was appreciated in England, with the lords of the Admiralty giving him a glowing testimony on behalf of the British government and commanding captain Jervis to return to Marseilles in the frigate Alarm to give de Pléville a very valuable present and a letter expressing their sentiments on his inspiring conduct.
+Pléville ordered a manoeuvre that got it afloat again and brought it into harbour at Marseille.
+This frigate was commanded by captain John Jervis, who later became a British admiral and was awarded the title of Earl of St Vincent for destroying the Spanish fleet at the cape of that name in 1797. de Pléville's fearless devotion and dignity was appreciated in England, with the lords of the Admiralty giving him a glowing testimony on behalf of the British government and commanding captain Jervis to return to Marseille in the frigate Alarm to give de Pléville a very valuable present and a letter expressing their sentiments on his inspiring conduct.
 The letter ran thus:

 The present was a piece of silverware in the form of an urn, on which were engraved dolphins and other maritime attributes, with a model of the Alarm, and a richly engraved lid surmounted by a triton.
 Remarkable in its elegance of form and high level of finish and workmanship, this vase bore the English coat of arms, and had the following inscription, intended to preserve the memory of the event which had merited this superb present:

 Thinking that he could not receive a gift from a foreign sovereign, de Pléville only accepted the urn after having been duly authorised to do so by the king of France.
 Jervis was also extremely grateful to de Pléville, and eager for the chance to reward him.
 He wrote to his sister from HMS Alarm, anchored at Mahón on 27 December 1770:

-Ten years later, de Pléville's devotion to the safety of the Alarm gained a different but no less honourable reward, when his son - a young naval officer - was captured on board a frigate at the end of a battle in 1780 and taken to England.
+Ten years later, de Pléville's devotion to the safety of the Alarm gained a different but no less honourable reward, when his son – a young naval officer – was captured on board a frigate at the end of a battle in 1780 and taken to England.
 There, the British Admiralty sent him back to France without requiring a prisoner-exchange, after having authorised him to choose three other French naval officers to go with him.